Getting a reluctant spouse on board may be difficult, but it is crucial to your success.

 - Background – Everyone grows up with different money experiences in their childhood.

 - Personality – Are you a natural spender or a natural saver.
 There are lots of times when a spender is married to a saver.
 (That’s not all bad, by the way)

-- Gender Differences – Men look at money as a measure of achievement or a “scorecoard”.
+- Gender Differences – Men look at money as a measure of achievement or a “scorecard”.
 Women look at money as part of their security system.
 When it is not stable, fear can set in.
 (I experience this!)

 - Divergent Goals – Each partner may have a different idea of what’s important to them.

-- Lack of Goals – You may not have even thought about goals or what you’d like your future to look like.
+- Lack of Goals – You may not have thought about goals or what you’d like your future to look like.